-Wednesday 5 March – 7:00 for 7:30 pm - The Troyeville Hotel Book Club hosts Mark Gevisser talking about his new book, Lost and Found in Johannesburg.
-Bookings essential on 011 402 7709 or email@example.com
+Wednesday 2 April – 7:00 for 7:30 pm – The Troyeville Hotel Book Club chats to journalist John Carlin about his book Knowing Mandela, and of course about…(when will it all go away?)…the Oscar trial.
+Bookings essential on 011 402 7709 or firstname.lastname@example.org .

 Our launches are supported by Joostenberg